-While Commander Legends was designed to be drafted, that could be challenging if social distancing measures are still in place in November.
+While Commander Legends was designed to be drafted, that could be challenging with social distancing measures in place.
 Of course, you could pick up a box and squirrel it away to enjoy in the After-Times, but there are still plenty of other ways to enjoy this set.

 Commander Legends will also include two preconstructed Commander decks that are playable right out of the box.
-Each deck contains three cards that you won’t find in booster packs of Commander Legends.
-Wizards has stated that these decks will have goodies for new and enfranchised players alike, and we can’t wait to see what’s inside.
+Each deck contains exclusive cards you won’t find in booster packs of Commander Legends, and three cards in each deck (including the commander) are brand-new.

 Finally, here are the most exciting preview cards we’ve seen for Commander Legends so far.
-All these cards will be legal in Commander once they’re released; they’ll also be legal in Legacy and Vintage, and commons will be legal in Pauper.
+All these cards are legal in Commander, as well as Legacy and Vintage, and any card printed at common in the set is now legal in Pauper.

 Many of Magic‘s most iconic characters will get new cards in Commander Legends, including Baron Sengir!
 Sengir, the Dark Baron is one of 41 mono-colored legends with the partner mechanic in the set.